 His star fell because of his alleged involvement in the match-fixing scandal, but Ajay Jadeja, who was born today, was one of the darlings of Indian cricket and even captained them in a handful of one-dayers.
 He played only 15 Tests, but featured in 196 one-dayers, and gave India crucial momentum in the taut World Cup quarter-final against Pakistan in 1996 with a rascally 25-ball 45, including 22 off one over from Waqar Younis.
 An impish hitter and a very good finisher, his medium pace was of the occasional variety, but he did take 3 for 3 in a one-dayer against England in Sharjah in 1998-99.
 He was, by a long way, one of India's best fielders in the 1990s.

-Shoaib Malik, who was born today, hardly had success as Pakistan captain - besides smashing the minnows and reaching the final of the ICC World Twenty20 in 2007 - during his stint in charge.
-However, his adaptability makes him a handy asset in the Pakistan set-up.
-He has batted in every position in ODIs since his debut in 1999.
-He began at Test level batting in the lower order and was even used as an opener, and astonishingly proved an adept one.
+Shoaib Malik, who was born today, hardly had success as Pakistan captain - besides smashing the minnows and reaching the final of the ICC World T20 in 2007 - during his stint in charge.
+However, his adaptability made him a handy asset in the Pakistan set-up.
+He batted in every position from 1 to 10 in ODIs since his debut in 1999.
+He began at Test level, batting in the lower order and was even used as an opener, and astonishingly proved an adept one.
 In 2010, Malik was banned for a year by the PCB on grounds of indiscipline.
 In typical Pakistan board style, it was overturned in two months.
 He was in and out of the limited-overs sides following the controversial tour to England that summer, but made a dramatic Test comeback in 2015, when he scored 245 against England in Abu Dhabi.
 He abruptly retired from the format at the end of the series to focus on the 2019 World Cup.

 One down with one to play, but Australia had a new ingredient for the crucial third Test against South Africa in Adelaide: Steve Waugh.
 Having missed the first two games through injury, Waugh returned with 164 and 4 for 26, and though South Africa fought tooth and nail for a draw - despite a fractured thumb, nightwatchman Fanie de Villiers survived 197 minutes for 30 on the last day - Shane Warne and Craig McDermott wrapped them up in the final session.
-Peter Kirsten, who batted 568 minutes in the match, was twice fined for dissent, and Hansie Cronje, captaining South Africa for the first time, refused to comment on a mysterious hole that appeared in their dressing-room wall.
-Must have been given a duff tip.
+Peter Kirsten, who batted 568 minutes in the match, was twice fined for dissent.
+It was Hansie Cronje's first match as South Africa captain.

 A pretender is born.
 Franklyn Rose looked the part as a successor to Curtly Ambrose and Courtney Walsh when he became the first West Indian to take a six-for on debut, against India at Sabina Park in 1996-97, but he soon went off the boil.
 Fast and skiddy at his best, Rose could be inconsistent and wayward, and in England in 2000 he bowled woefully, his errant spell deciding the low-scoring Lord's Test when Dominic Cork cracked him for 4 and 6.

-Tip Snooke, born today, played 26 Tests for South Africa as a stylish right-handed batsman and right-arm fast-medium bowler.
-He was a regular member of the side before the First World War, captaining the team in the five-Test series with England in 1909-10.
+Tip Snooke, born today, played 26 Tests for South Africa as a stylish right-hand batter and right-arm fast-medium bowler.
+He was a regular member of the side before the First World War, captaining the team in the five-Test series against England in 1909-10.
 He was recalled and opened the attack against England as a 42-year-old in 1922-23.
-Snooke scored 1008 Test runs, making a century against Australia at Adelaide in 1910-11, and took 35 Test wickets.
+Snooke scored 1008 Test runs, making a century against Australia in Adelaide in 1910-11, and took 35 Test wickets.

 1910 Jahangir Khan (India)